arush-sal/cka-practice-environment/README.md

 ## the MOSTLY DIFFERENCE from the original repo
 thw orginal repo [arush-sal/cka-practice-environment](https://github.com/arush-sal/cka-practice-environment)
-- only support the visit the CKA practice environment with URL `http://localhost` or `http://127.0.0.1`, that's **TOO BAD**, cause this constraint, you can **only use MacBook or CentOS/Ubuntu Desktop verison**, if you wanna use a VM on a Cloud, and visit the environment from your local browser, there is no way for you.
+- only support visit the CKA practice environment with URL `http://localhost` or `http://127.0.0.1`, that's **TOO BAD**, cause this constraint, you can **only use MacBook or CentOS/Ubuntu Desktop verison**, if you wanna use a VM on a Cloud, and visit the environment from your local browser, there is no way for you.
-- and based on this fork, you can **provision the CKA practice environment on a Cloud VM, than visit it with its PUBLIC IP from your local browser**, that's pretty cool
+- and based on my fork, you can **provision the CKA practice environment on a Cloud VM, than visit it with its PUBLIC IP from your local browser**, that's pretty cool

 ## Getting the environment up and ready